TiWinDeTea/PapraGame/README.md

     + ``7`` for east-north
     + ``9`` for west-north
     + ``x`` for warps
-+ Starting point of player 1 (x y)
++ Starting direction of player 1 (up, down, left, right)
-    + On the same line, starting direction of player 1 (up, down, left, right)
+    + On the same line, starting point of player 1 (x then y) [the origin is on the top left. x increases rightwards, y increases downwards]
-+ Same for other player (if there are any)
++ Same for other player (if any)
 + eof
 (eof stands for End Of File)